Walsh Hadamard Code – Matlab Simulation

 Random Interleaver

-Random Interleaver: The Random Interleaver rearranges the elements of its input vector using a random permutation.
+[ratings] Random Interleaver: The Random Interleaver rearranges the elements of its input vector using a random permutation.
 The incoming data is rearranged using a series of generated permuter indices.
 A permuter is essentially a device that generates pseudo-random permutation of given memory addresses.
-The data is arranged according to the pseudo-random order of memory addresses.
-The … Read more
+The data is arranged according to the pseudo-random order of memory addresses. … Read more

 Block Interleaver Design for RS codes